 Helping people face, navigate, and overcome life's challenges using clinically based practices of music therapy and expressive arts therapy.

-Congratulations to two of our stellar casts this past month for passing monumental milestones.
+Congratulations to two of our stellar casts this past semester for passing monumental milestones.

 Behind the Label had their final show, bringing their tour of the show to a close after years of telling their story and teaching the meaning of empathy to thousands of students.

-The cast of A WILL To Survive wrapped up a successful showing at the Kennedy Center this month, which was performed in front of hundreds of attendees at the Terrace Theater.
+The cast of A WILL To Survive wrapped up a successful showing at the Kennedy Center in November, which was performed in front of hundreds of attendees at the Terrace Theater.

-Coming up is our 8th Annual Holiday Recital, where our clients perform songs of their choice on stage in the Salamander Resort & Spa Ballroom!
-Join us and kick off your holiday season with your friends and family; admission is free.
+The beginning of December we wrapped up our 8th Annual Holiday Recital, where our clients performed songs of their choice on stage in the Salamander Resort & Spa Ballroom!
+Thank you to all that joined us in making it a magical evening.

 Keeping it Real